MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/Troubleshoot/detect-enable-and-disable-smbv1-v2-v3.md

 We recommend keeping SMBv2 and SMBv3 enabled, but you might find it useful to disable one temporarily for troubleshooting.
 For more information, see [How to detect status, enable, and disable SMB protocols on the SMB Server](detect-enable-and-disable-smbv1-v2-v3.md#how-to-detect-status-enable-and-disable-smb-protocols-on-the-smb-server).

-In Windows 10, Windows 8.1, and Windows 8, Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, and Windows Server 2012, disabling SMBv3 deactivates the following functionality:
+In Windows 10, Windows 8.1, Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, and Windows Server 2012, disabling SMBv3 deactivates the following functionality:

 - Transparent Failover - clients reconnect without interruption to cluster nodes during maintenance or failover
 - Scale Out - concurrent access to shared data on all file cluster nodes